statgen/fivex/deploy/README.md

     - Follow the instructions to create an SSL certificate using [LetsEncrypt](https://certbot.eff.org/), installing the certificate with `sudo certbot --apache`.
     - Test the site in your browser.

+## Subsequent deployments
+Once your app is configured, you can use the provided script `./deploy.sh` to run all the required steps.
+This must be run from the project root folder, by a user with write access to all directories.
+The static asset folder in the script should match your apache configuration (eg `/var/www/pheget`) and you should have write access.